London Overground rail lines get names and colours to ease navigation

 John Bull, editor of transport website London Reconnections, said giving the lines names and colours is “an overdue change”.

-He told the PA news agency: “One of the real benefits that the Overground has brought is the ability to drive traffic that isn’t local to interesting places in Zone 2, Zone 3 and beyond.
+He told PA: “One of the real benefits that the Overground has brought is the ability to drive traffic that isn’t local to interesting places in Zone 2, Zone 3 and beyond.

 “But if it’s not a familiar journey you can’t just say ‘I’m going to get on the orange line’.
 You have to know how they interconnect.”